 Life expectancy at birth reflects the overall mortality level of a population.
-It is the average number of years that a person may expect to live.
+It is the average number of years that a person may expect to live, from birth to death.
 Studies indicate that longevity is based on three major factors: genetics, gender, and lifestyle, which includes components such as hygiene, diet and exercise, culture, lifestyle choices (such as smoking and profession), access to quality healthcare, and even crime rates.
 Given country-to-country differences in many of these components, it is perhaps unsurprising that countries around the world have varying life expectancies.

 According to the United Nations, the global life expectancy as of 2023 was 70.8 years for males and 76.0 years for females, for an average of 73.4 years.
 Life expectancies vary significantly by region as well as by country, and in 2023 ranged from a low of 57.7 years in Western Africa to a high of 82.7 years in Western Europe.

 Overall, life expectancy is on the rise.
 Between 2000 and 2016, the average life expectancy increased by 5.5 years globally, highlighted by an increase of 10.3 years in parts of Africa.
 This was largely due to improvements in the survival of children aged 0-5 and expanded access to antiretroviral treatments for HIV/AIDS.
 Viewing the world as a whole, the number of people born each day is higher than the number of deaths per day, which has led to explosive population growth over the past 200 years.

 |3||Lesotho||54.91||Central African Republic||53.38||Central African Republic||57.68|